How You Can Create The Stress-Free Morning of Your Dreams

-Do you catch yourself getting up late, taking a last-minute quickie shower, skipping breakfast and rushing out the door?
+Do you catch yourself getting up late, taking a last-minute quickie shower, skipping breakfast, and running out the door?
 You get four blocks away and realize you forgot your phone, lunch, or both.
-Then you’re stressed out, stuck in traffic and here comes the road rage.
+Then you’re stressed out, stuck in traffic, and here comes the road rage.
 Wish you knew the secret to a stress-free morning?

 How about I tell you mine.
 That scenario above, that was me a year ago.
 I was stuck in an endless, stress-inducing cycle.
 Constantly rushing through my shower, skipping breakfast and barely making it to work on time.